idaholab/moose/framework/doc/content/documentation/systems/Postprocessors/NumElems.md

 being used for calculations), or the total number of elements (i.e. includes parent elements of refined elements, which are maintained for the purpose of coarsening).

+!alert note
+This postprocessor returns the aggregate number of elements when using DistributedMesh.

 ## Syntax and Description

 !syntax description /Postprocessors/NumElems